-As part of the process, an online survey was published to understand the public's concerns.
+As part of the process, a survey was distributed to each jurisdiction to understand their local issues.
 The LMS Steering Committee, along with the LMS Working Group, assessed existing plans, studies, and strategies.
-Using state and federal guidance on how an LMS update should be constructed, the LMS Steering Committee and LMS Working Group developed a comprehensive list of hazards of concern.
+Using state and federal guidance on how an LMS update should be constructed, the LMS Steering Committee and LMS Working group developed a comprehensive list of hazards of concern.
 From these defined hazards, the LMS Working Group identified areas of concern from existing plans and future considerations.